lunauii/qsynthesizer/README.md

 `sinewavesynth.m` is the main file to run to run the project.

-An example file called `horse.wav` is included and it taken from https://www.voiptroubleshooter.com/open_speech/american.html
+An example file called `horse.wav` is included and is taken from https://www.voiptroubleshooter.com/open_speech/american.html

 A note for using other files, they must:
 - be in the .wav format.